Soccer-Rangers hold Celtic 3-3 in thrilling Old Firm derby | Sports-Games

 Soccer-Rangers hold Celtic 3-3 in thrilling Old Firm derby

-Although the hosts equalised in the 86th minute through Sima, Rangers led again 71 seconds later when Adam Idah found the net.
-But substitute Matondo got Rangers even again in the 93rd minute, bringing the Ibrox Stadium back alive.
+Although the hosts equalised in the 86th minute through Sima, Celtic led again just 71 seconds later when Adam Idah found the net.
+But substitute Matondo got Rangers level again in the 93rd minute.
+"I just thought, cut in and have a shot," Matondo told Sky Sports.
+"It felt amazing.
+It was great to see it hit the back of the net.
+We'll take the point for now."

+Celtic manager Brendan Rodgers said he was disappointed not to win, but praised his team's quality and heart.
+"To come here with no supporters, to show that mentality," he told BBC Scotland.

+"You were never going to win anything today but take (the title race) in the right direction.
+There's still a lot to play for... we are in a really good position."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)